 I made a large batch since we had company coming to visit, but honestly it is so delicious that you could make the same sized batch for fewer people and I’m sure it will be gone before you know it!
 The recipe below will make enough chicken salad to fill about 10 sandwiches or wraps.

-I like to begin by dicing raw chicken breast and cooking it in a frying pan in olive oil and a bit of butter to give it the best flavor.
-This recipe would also work with canned chicken breast, or with cut up rotisserie chicken if you’re looking to skip a step!
-The picture below features my cute owl spatula (a gift from my friend Dani), and our GreenPan which is beautifully non-stick and doesn’t contain possibly unsafe ingredients like Teflon.
+I begin by dicing raw chicken breast and cooking it in a frying pan.
+A combination of olive oil and bit of butter give it the best flavor.
+This recipe would also work with canned chicken breast, or with cut up rotisserie chicken if you’re looking to skip a step.
+The picture below features my cute owl spatula (a gift from my friend Dani), and our GreenPan.
+The GreenPan is beautifully non-stick and doesn’t contain possibly unsafe ingredients like Teflon.

 While the chicken breast is cooking, I prep the rest of my ingredients- celery, onion, pickles, and fresh dill.
-The celery, onion, and pickles need to be chopped into small pieces, and the dill needs to be finely chopped.
-Make your life easier by checking out these herb scissors which makes cutting things like dill, rosemary, chives, or any other fresh herbs SO quick and easy!
+The celery, onion, and pickles get chopped into small pieces, and the dill is finely chopped.
+Make your life easier by checking out these herb scissors which makes cutting fresh herbs SO quick and easy!

-Before I had these scissors, my “finely chopped” herbs were much more “roughly chopped.”
+Before these scissors, my “finely chopped” herbs were much more “roughly chopped.”
 I used Claussen’s Kosher Dill Minis in my latest batch of Dill Pickle Chicken Salad.
-You could use any brand you like best, but I would recommend using the “mini” type of whichever brand you get, since those tend to be the crunchiest.
+Use any brand you like best, but I would recommend using the “mini” type of whichever brand you get, since those tend to be the crunchiest.

 Once the chicken is golden and cooked through and the other ingredients are chopped, it is time to mix it all together and add the mayo & mustard.
 I was recently chosen for a sampling of Hellman’s new Extra Creamy Mayonnaise through Crowdtap.
 Hellmann’s Extra Creamy is made with 40% more eggs than their original recipe, which really does make a difference in terms of texture-so smooth!

 I used Hellmann’s Extra Creamy mayo in my latest batch of Dill Pickle Chicken Salad, and the results were wonderful.
-I didn’t expect to notice a difference, but the smoothness of the mayo changed the texture of the recipe in the perfect way.
-When mixing the ingredients together, I was also able to add less mayo than I would normally need to, because Hellmann’s Extra Creamy was easy to mix in and covered all of the ingredients, where I generally end up adding more regular mayo because the coverage doesn’t seem full enough.
+I didn’t expect to notice a difference, but the smoothness changed the texture of the recipe in the perfect way.
+I was also able to add less mayo than I would normally need to.
+Hellmann’s Extra Creamy was easy to mix in and covered all of the ingredients.
+I generally end up adding more regular mayo when the coverage doesn’t seem full enough, but didn’t need to here.
 I loved that I was able to add less to make this dish a bit less fatty.
 I would recommend trying Hellmann’s Extra Creamy in your next recipe that calls for mayo so you can decide for yourself!

-See the recipe below for details on how much of each ingredient to add, but, like with any recipe, use your own judgement in terms of your taste preferences… Maybe you’d like fewer pickles (are you crazy?), or more celery for extra crunch… Do what makes your taste buds happiest!
+See the recipe below for details on how much of each ingredient to add.
+As always, use your own judgement in terms of your taste preferences… Maybe you’d like fewer pickles (are you crazy?), or more celery for extra crunch… Do what makes your taste buds happiest!